-They retail for $55 (but check here for the latest prices) which is well worth the investment if you don’t have touchscreen compatible gloves already.
+They retail for $55 (Men's The North Face Apex+ Etip Glove TNF Black Size Socks Large 8-12) which is well worth the investment if you don’t have touchscreen compatible gloves already.
 In cold weather you can’t afford for your hands to get chilled every time you take them off, so get a pair of these and save yourself the hassle.

 Not everyone likes gloves but they certainly have a place in the backpack of a hiker.
 Not only do they provide warmth but also protection from falls or having to grab onto nearby branches, rockfaces and brush.
 If you hike often in fall or winter, one of these three gloves featured will do very well compared to typical winter gloves.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.